marshall-strong/devportfolio/markdown/yenius.md

 task :start => 'start:development'
 ```

-To start the development environment, just run
+Use the rake task to start the development environment:

 ```bash
 bin/rake start